 Recent legislative amendments provide for the enhancement of mandatory disclosure requirements in respect of relevant information on aggressive tax planning strategies and transactions that are undertaken by taxpayers, including individuals.
 These include both reportable transactions (a defined term) and notifiable transactions, which are types of transactions that the Canada Revenue Agency (CRA) designates as abusive, as well as transactions of interest.
-Reportable and notifiable transactions will have to be reported on prescribed information returns in respect of transactions entered into after June 22, 2023.
+Reportable and notifiable transactions must be reported on prescribed information returns in respect of transactions entered into after June 22, 2023.
 Penalties will be assessed for non-compliance.

-For further details on these rules, see [EY Tax Alert 2023 Issue No. 29](#), New mandatory disclosure rules are now in effect, [EY Tax Alert 2023 Issue No. 27](#), 2023 budget implementation bill no. 1 is enacted, [EY Tax Alert 2022 Issue No. 37](#), Finance releases draft legislation for remaining 2022 budget measures, and the CRA webpage, "Mandatory disclosure rules - Overview".
+For further details on these rules, see [EY Tax Alert 2023 Issue No. 29](#), New mandatory disclosure rules are now in effect; [EY Tax Alert 2023 Issue No. 27](#), 2023 budget implementation bill no. 1 is enacted; [EY Tax Alert 2022 Issue No. 37](#), Finance releases draft legislation for remaining 2022 budget measures and the [CRA webpage](#), Mandatory disclosure rules - Overview.

-4 The 2018 federal budget included measures (enacted in December 2018) impacting the at-risk rules of limited partnerships vis-à-vis tiered partnership structures, to ensure that the at-risk rules apply at each level of a tiered partnership structure.
+The 2018 federal budget included measures impacting the at-risk rules of limited partnerships vis-à-vis tiered partnership structures, to ensure that the at-risk rules apply at each level of a tiered partnership structure.
 For details, refer to EY's federal budget [Tax Alert 2018 Issue No. 7](#).

-5 Since June 15, 2024 occurs on a Saturday, the filing deadline for the 2023 taxation year is extended to Monday, June 17, 2024.
+Since June 15, 2025 occurs on a Sunday, the filing deadline for the 2024 taxation year is extended to Monday, June 16, 2025.